phatakshaunak/Springboard-Data-Science/Capstone Project #2/README.md

       </p>
   * This forward chaining approach can be extended to train new models for all new predictions instead of a fixed number of sequential splits.
 This approach though can be very time consuming.
 Following is such an example applying light gradient boost to make 200 hourly predictions.
       <p align="center"><img src = "https://github.com/phatakshaunak/Springboard-Data-Science/blob/master/Capstone%20Project%20%232/Readme%20Files/walk_forward_results.png"></p>
-## 4. Final Conclusion
-  * This project aimed at creating a forecasting model for particulate matter (PM2.5)
-  * It was observed that the 1st lag feature in addition to transformed time features were sufficient to maximize performance
-  * Weather and pollutant features did not further improve performance
-  * All models tested had a very similar performance with the features being more important than the type of model used
-  * This model could be extended further to create a real time application warning the public about potential high pollution days